 You’re probably wondering how long inpatient alcohol rehab or drug rehab will take.
 After all, you have a life to live.
 Maybe a family to support.
 Understandably, you want to get clean and get back to life as soon as possible.

 Time in drug rehabilitation treatment often depends on you.
 Are you engaged in treatment?
 Have you and your loved ones work with the family therapist?
 Are you reaching your treatment goals?
 Do you truly seem motivated to change?
 These factors all contribute to your length of stay.

 Some inpatient programs last a few weeks.
 For other people, more extensive treatment is necessary.
-Recovery isn’t one-size-fits-all.
+Recovery isn’t one-size-fits-all so you will want to have the things you need.
 Your drug history, support network, and progress through treatment play an important role in the length of your treatment.